-The Town of Kawajiri has just one real attraction for tourists, Mt.
-Noro.
+Kawajiri is a coastal town in Hiroshima Prefecture that has a remarkable brush making tradition.
+The town is located on the slopes of Mt.
+Noro which is part of the Setonaikai National Park.
 It is located about an hour by train on the Kure Line east of Hiroshima on the coast of the Seto Inland Sea.
-The town was smoothly merged into Kure City in March 2004.
+The town merged into Kure City in March 2004.

 Kawajiri has a strong local culture and numerous small festivals are held throughout the year.
-The town has a small local traditional brush making industry.
-The major employers, however, in town are the Kanda Dockyards in the east and a collection of small factories near the train station.
+The major employers in town are the Kanda Dockyards in the east and a collection of small factories near the train station.

 Kawajiri has a proud tradition of brush making that dates back to 1835.
 The unique style of Kawajiri brushes is a combination of Izumo styles and Kumano styles.
 Amazingly, Kawajiri has at times made up to 20% of the high-quality brushes produced in Japan.
 All the brushes are still made entirely by hand and most are sold by the town's brush cooperative.
 A grave for brushes was errected on Mount Noro in 1971 and a brush making museum opened in 1984.
 The museum is close to Noro-san Kougen Lodge near the top of Mount Noro.

 Mount Noro, Setonaikai National Park